Home > Mac Data Recovery Tips

 Is there another possibility to mount my drive or to access my data somehow?
 The thing is that I do not have a backup and that is why I need to access my data and store them somewhere prior being able to do a clean reinstall of my Mac.

-Sadly, he is not the only person who suffers data loss due to an unmountable Mac internal hard drive.
-As mentioned above, your Mac won't turn on if the Macintosh HD isn't mounted.
 Moreover, any attempts to fix it may write new data which overwrites the original data on the drive.
 Thus, to avoid data loss, you're recommended to recover lost data from the unmountable Mac internal hard drive as the first step.

-iBoysoft Data Recovery for Mac is one of the best Mac data recovery software which can recover lost data from failed internal Mac hard drives, even when your Mac computer fails to boot.
-Moreover, the program can also recover lost data from formatted drives, recover lost data from inaccessible drives, and recover lost data from unreadable drives, and so on.
-It's fully compatible with macOS 14/13/12/11/10.15/10.14/10.13/10.12 and OS X 10.11/ and works fine on M3, M2 and M1 Mac.
+iBoysoft Data Recovery for Mac is one of the best Mac data recovery software that can recover lost data from failed internal Mac hard drives, even when your Mac computer fails to boot.
+Moreover, the program can recover lost data from formatted, inaccessible, unreadable drives, and so on.
+It's fully compatible with macOS 15/14/13/12/11/10.15/10.14/10.13/10.12 and OS X 10.11/ and works fine on M3, M2, and M1 Mac.

 Recover lost data from unmounted Mac internal hard drive (with Internet)